Building Acoustic Measurements

 How to measure impact sound insulation?

-• Measure the noise spectrum in the receiving room.
+The noise spectrum is measured in the receiving room.

 Building Acoustics Impact sound insulation measurement